Mediation is confidential in Arizona. Your process will never become part of the public record.

 to speak with a Mediation Coordinator who can assist you.

 Either parent has the right to modify child support through the court upon a finding of substantial and continuing change of circumstances.
 Simply, this means that modification may occur if any change to the child support calculator results in a change of 15% or more from the original child support amount.
 Such changes could include a gain or loss in income, a child aging out of child support while other minor children remain, etc.

-To avoid litigation, parents can opt to attend mediation to resolve the modification by mutual agreement and avoid ever addressing the issue in court.
+Parents can avoid the courts by opting to attend mediation to resolve the modification by mutual agreement.
 They can consult with a law firm at any point during mediation if they wish to seek legal advice.
-A new child support calculator will be run with the remaining children and a new child support amount will be determined by the parents.
+A new child support calculator (if a newer version exists) will be run with the remaining children and a new child support amount will be determined by the parents.

 In most cases, any income earned or money received by a child will not be counted towards either parent’s child support obligation.
-There are exceptions to this rule, such as benefits received by a parent on behalf of a child or child support ordered to continue past the age of majority, but these instances are not common.
+There are exceptions to this rule, such as benefits received by a parent on behalf of a child or child support ordered to continue past the age of majority, such instances are rare.

-We hope this article has been illuminating as to the factors considered when determining child support in Arizona.
-As we have discussed, these child support guidelines apply in both litigation or mediation, but mediation may allow for more productive conversations that result in deviations.
-These deviations may better reflect what both parents believe is most fair and in the best interest of the child.
+We hope this guide has illuminated the process of child support determination in Arizona.
+As described, these child support guidelines apply in both litigation or mediation, however, mediation may allow for more productive conversations that result in unique deviations that better reflect what both parents believe is most fair and in the best interest of the child.
 The Arizona Guidelines, while at times complicated, create a system in which child support can be determined in any situation, regardless of income, number of children, or specific life circumstances.